dustinmoris/DustedCodes/src/DustedCodes/BlogPosts/2020_07_04-dotnet-for-beginners.md

 Go is currently on version 1.14 and .NET Core is already on its third major version.
 Both have been written from the ground up, but Microsoft has had arguably more experience developing .NET Core given that it was re-written from scratch with the knowledge of more than 14 years of supporting .NET Framework.
 How on earth did .NET Core end up with so many architectural changes that it is already on version 3.x?

-Microsoft prides itself with developing .NET Core so fast and offering a comprehensive out of the box solution, but it is one of the most unstable and tiresome development environments which I have ever worked with.
-It is exhausting trying to keep up with .NET Core's constant change of architecture.
+Microsoft prides itself with developing .NET Core extremely fast and offering a comprehensive out of the box solution, but it is one of the most unstable and tiresome development environments which I have worked with in recent years.
+It is becoming increasingly exhausting trying to keep up with .NET Core's constant change.
 Microsoft would implement one thing one day and then completely replace it the other.
 Just think about the constant changes to the `Startup.cs` class, or the ever evolving `HttpClient` and its related helper types, the invention and demise of the JSON project file, .NET Standard or various JSON serialisers.
-The list goes on, features such as CORS, routing and autorisation keep changing as more code gets rewritten and pushed down the pipeline and more types are being made obsolete from the `Microsoft.AspNetCore.*` namespace and replaced with new ones emerging in `Microsoft.Extensions.*`.
+The list goes on.
+Features such as CORS, routing and authorisation keep changing as more code gets rewritten and pushed down the pipeline and more types are being made obsolete from the `Microsoft.AspNetCore.*` namespace and replaced with new ones emerging in `Microsoft.Extensions.*`.

 It's hard to keep up with .NET as an experienced developer let alone as a beginner.
-With such constant change books, videos, online tutorials, StackOverflow questions, Reddit threads and community blog posts have a very short lifespan and make learning .NET by an order of magnitude harder than learning any other programming language which is more stable.
+This constant change significantly reduces the lifespan and usefulness of books, videos, online tutorials, StackOverflow questions, Reddit threads and community blog posts.
+It's not only making .NET by an order of magnitude harder to learn but also financially less viable than others.

 Good software and framework architecture should provide a stable foundation which is open for extension, but closed for change (sound familiar?).
 There was no need to implement v1 of ASP.NET Core in such a way that it now requires constant architectural change in order to support new innovation.
 Why has endpoint routing not been build on day one?
-Why does Microsoft not provide an adequate and feature complete replacement for `Newtonsoft.Json` before they release and encourage the usage of `System.Text.Json`?
+Why does Microsoft not provide an adequate and feature complete replacement for `Newtonsoft.Json` before they released and encouraged the usage of `System.Text.Json`?
 Why are light weight and easy to understand routing handlers such as `MapGet` only an afterthought?
 Why is it that Microsoft never creates a GitHub issue for an existing successful .NET OSS project when they need something similar (maybe with a few changes or improvements) and rather invent their own competing in-house product which \*always\* causes pain in the community and indirectly forces users to re-write their codebase yet again?

 There is no actual need to do any of this, only self imposed deadlines which force Microsoft to release ill written software, badly thought out framework features and an unnecessary burden on its current developer community.
 This constant change is extremely painful to say the least.
-It's the single worst feature of .NET and the main reason why I honestly couldn't recommend .NET to a programming novice in good conscience.
+It's the single worst feature of .NET and the main reason why I honestly couldn't recommend .NET to a programming novice in good faith.

 There is really not much else to say other than **\*slow - down\***.
-I wish the .NET and ASP.NET teams would take this criticism (which isn't new) more serious and realise how bad things have become.
+I wish the .NET and ASP.NET Core teams would take this criticism (which isn't new) more serious and realise how bad things have become.
 I know I keep banging about Go, but surely there is some valuable lesson to learn given how popular and successful Go has become in a relatively short amount of time?
-Maybe Go is too simple in comparison to .NET, but maybe the current pace of .NET is not the right answer either?
-Sometimes offering fewer but more stable features can be better and it would be certainly more beginner friendly!
+Maybe Go is too simple in comparison to .NET, but maybe the current pace of .NET is not the right approach either?
+It's important to remember that a less breaking .NET would pose such a smaller mental and financial burden on new developers from all across the world!

-### Bad Naming
+### Lame Name Fame

 This blog post wouldn't be complete without mentioning Microsoft's complete failure of naming .NET properly in a user and beginner friendly way.
-I mean what the hell is &quot;.NET&quot; anyway?
+I mean what is &quot;.NET&quot; anyway?
 First and foremost it's a TLD, which has nothing to do with Microsoft!
 Secondly there is no clear or uniform way of spelling .NET.
 Is it &quot;.NET&quot; or &quot;dot net&quot;?
 Maybe it was &quot;DOTNET&quot; or it could be &quot;dot.net&quot; like the newly registered domain [dot.net](https://dot.net)?
 My friends still tease me by calling it &quot;DOT NOT&quot; whenever I mention it to them!

 Finally when there was an opportunity to correct this long standing mistake by re-writing the entire platform and possibly giving it a new name then Microsoft decided to call it &quot;.NET Core&quot;.
 If anyone thought it couldn't get any worse then Microsoft surely didn't disappoint!
 I cannot think of a more internet unfriendly name than &quot;.NET Core&quot;.
 How do you even hashtag this?
 I've seen it all ranging from [#dotnet](https://twitter.com/hashtag/dotnet) to [#dot-net](https://twitter.com/hashtag/dot-net), [#dot-net-core](https://twitter.com/hashtag/dot-net-core), [#dotnet-core](https://twitter.com/hashtag/dotnet-core), [#netcore](https://twitter.com/hashtag/netcore), [#net-core](https://twitter.com/hashtag/net-core), [#dot-netcore](https://twitter.com/hashtag/dot-netcore) and [#dotnetcore](https://twitter.com/hashtag/dotnetcore).

-Whatever one's personal opinion is, I think everyone can agree that objectively speaking &quot;.NET Core&quot; was never a great name.
-Needless to say that &quot;.NET Core&quot; also completely messes with the internet history of &quot;.NET Framework&quot;, which is exactly what most people predicted as well.
+I think everyone can agree that objectively speaking &quot;.NET Core&quot; was never a great name.
+Needless to say that &quot;.NET Core&quot; also completely messes with the internet history for &quot;.NET Framework&quot;, which is exactly what everyone predicted before.

 At least Microsoft is consistent with its naming.
 There's something comical in the fact that the only three supported languages in .NET are called CSharp, F# and VB.NET.
-Or was it C#, fsharp and Visual Basic?
-Anyway, it was three of those!
+Or was it C#, F Sharp and Visual Basic?
+Anyway, it was some combination of the three!

 ## Final words

-C#, F# and the whole of .NET is a great development platform, but it has some serious problems which are holding new developers back.
+C#, F# and the whole of .NET is a great development platform to code, but it is also getting overly complex which is holding new developers back.
 I've been working with it for many years and mostly enjoyed myself, however I won't lie and say that things haven't gotten a bit out of hand lately.
 There is something to tell that after 20 years of .NET the programming community hasn't seen anything new or noteworthy since the creation of [stackoverflow.com](https://stackoverflow.com):

 [![Famous .NET website question on Quora](https://storage.googleapis.com/dusted-codes/images/blog-posts/2020-07-05/famous-dotnet-websites.png)](https://storage.googleapis.com/dusted-codes/images/blog-posts/2020-07-05/famous-dotnet-websites.png)

-Meanwhile we've seen hugely prominent products being built with other languages spanning across many domains such as developer technologies ([Docker](https://www.docker.com), [Kubernetes](https://kubernetes.io), [Prometheus](https://github.com/prometheus)) to smaller static site generators ([Hugo](https://gohugo.io)) or some of the most successful FinTech startups ([Monzo](https://monzo.com) challenger bank).
+Meanwhile we've seen very prominent products being built with other languages spanning across many domains such as developer technologies ([Docker](https://www.docker.com), [Kubernetes](https://kubernetes.io), [Prometheus](https://github.com/prometheus)) to smaller static site generators ([Hugo](https://gohugo.io)) or some of the most successful FinTech startups ([Monzo](https://monzo.com) challenger bank).

-.NET is great for experienced developers like myself who grew up with the platform as it matured, but I'm not sure if I'd have as much fun learning it today than when I did in 2008.
-Today's complexity allows me to charge a great amount for my time, but I wouldn't recommend .NET to a friend or build my own company on the base of it.
-It's disheartening to say, but .NET feels more like a product designed for B2B, whereas programming languages such as Go feel more like B2C.
-There is power in simplicity.
+.NET is a great technology for experienced developers who grew up with the platform as it matured, but I'm not sure if I'd still enjoy learning it today as much as I did in 2008.
+Whilst the complexity allows me to charge great fees to develop in .NET, I'd probably not recommend to it to a friend who wants to learn how to code or build my own startup on the grounds of it.

 The future success of .NET will be based on the developers which it can attract today.
 The success of .NET in ten years will be based on the decisions made today.
+I hope those decisions will be made wisely.